Nuttall's woodpecker: Description

 Nuttall's woodpecker has striped black and white patterned wings and tail feathers with white.
-It's undercarriage is a primarily white coat with a few spotted black regions.
+Its undercarriage is a primarily white coat with a few spotted black regions.
 It has a black forehead with white streaks on the sides and an unbarred black region at the top of the back.
 Adult males have a distinguishable red crown which females do not.
 However, this physical feature is present in the juvenile of both sexes.
 Juvenile birds look nearly identical to adults, excluding that juveniles typically have some white color in the form of streaks on their heads.
 They have zygodactyl feet, where the two toes facing forward and two facing backward along with stiff tail feathers which allows them to maintain a secure, vertical position on trees; typical of woodpeckers.
 The mass of the Nuttall's woodpecker ranges from 30 to 45 g, with a body length of 16 to 18 cm.
 It is traditionally classified a small to medium sized bird that correlates to a wingspan length of approximately 38 to 43 cm in length.
 While commonly mistaken for Down and Hairy Woodpeckers, it contains horizontal strips on its back which distinguishes it from such species.